Diocese of Bayeux and Lisieux

-The Roman Catholic Diocese of Bayeux and Lisieux (Latin: Dioecesis Baiocensis et Lexoviensis; French: Diocèse de Bayeux et Lisieux) is a diocese of the Catholic Church in France.
-It is coextensive with the Department of Calvados and is a suffragan to the Archdiocese of Rouen, which is also in Normandy.
+The Diocese of Bayeux and Lisieux (Latin: Dioecesis Baiocensis et Lexoviensis; French: Diocèse de Bayeux et Lisieux) is a Latin Church diocese of the Catholic Church in France.
+It is coextensive with the Department of Calvados and is a suffragan to the Archdiocese of Rouen, also in Normandy.

-At the time of the Concordat of 1802, the ancient Diocese of Lisieux was united to that of Bayeux.
+With the Concordat of 1802, the former Diocese of Lisieux was merged with that of Bayeux.
 A pontifical brief in 1854 authorized the Bishop of Bayeux to call himself Bishop of Bayeux and Lisieux.

+In 2022, in the Diocese of Bayeux and Lisieux there was one priest for every 2,672 Catholics.